fablabbcn/fablabbcn-legacy-web/_drafts/news-post/fab-lab-barcelona-our-year-in-review.md

 meta: As 2018 comes to an end, we’re getting a little nostalgic thinking about the year that was.
 Filled with achievements, challenges, beginnings and milestones - 2018 has been another exciting chapter for Fab Lab Barcelona.
-title: Fab Lab Barcelona Our Year in Review
+title: 2018 - Our Year in Review
 type: News
 author: Kate Armstrong
 date: 2018-12-29 23:00:00 +0000